anupr0y/anupr0y/README.md

 I made some amazing projects  using HTML, CSS, JAVASCRIPT and others Framework and Technologies.
 I think it helps you to create your own Project and your learning.

-Skills:  JAVASCRIPT/ REACT /BOOTSTRAPS / HTML / CSS
+Skills:  JAVASCRIPT / REACT / BOOTSTRAPS / HTML / CSS

 - 🔭 I’m currently working on My Portfolio
 - 🌱 I’m currently learning Node JS
-- 👯 I’m looking to collaborate on Twitter and LinkedIn
+- 👯 I’m looking to collaborate on Web Development related Project's
 - 🤔 I’m looking for help with my knowledge and skills
 - 💬 Ask me about Front-end  Development
 - 📫 How to reach me: connect on social medias